 Business, Rules and Laws: Let Us Protect You

-This will be a live virtual event offered during NW Regional - Virtual Event
+This will be a live virtual event offered during SE Regional - Virtual Event

-Course discussing various and frequent laws and rules impacting the chiropractic profession in Florida.
-Attendees will learn about the Florida chiropractic scope of practice; the various new laws passed in the 2019-2020 Legislative Session that impact the profession; HIPAA laws; creating a multidisciplinary office and the STARK law implications; marketing schemes and making sure they are legal for a PI practice; and the differences in a PIP versus mandatory BI auto practice and how the law differs.
+Course Description: Course discussing various and frequent laws and rules impacting the chiropractic profession in Florida.
+Attendees will learn about the Florida chiropractic scope of practice; the various new laws passed in the 2020 Legislative Session that impacts the profession; differences in a PIP versus mandatory BI auto practice and how the law differs; and the current 2021 Legislative Session and what you might expect.

 Doctor of Chiropractic